luebken/container-patterns/module-container.md

 * And don't go into the container and change configuration with the risk of creating a [SnowflakeServer](http://martinfowler.com/bliki/SnowflakeServer.html)

 ### 6. Self-Contained
 The container should only rely on the Linux kernel.
 All dependencies should be added at build time.
-E.g. Build an Uber-Jar which includes a webserver.
+E.g. In the Java world build an Uber-Jar which includes a webserver.

+Sometimes developers put application code into a volume to cut the container build time.
+If you do so please do it only for yourself and include all application code once the container leaves your computer.

 #### Configuration
 If your container relies on configuration files generate them on the fly.
 For the parameters use sensible defaults so a simple zero-config deployment is possible.